ISISNeutronMuon/MDMC/doc/pages/installation/docker.rst

 .. include:: docker/docker-compose-env-osx-windows.rst

-At the command line, in the directory where the docker-compose.yml and the .env files are located, do the following:
+At the command line, in the directory where the docker-compose.yml and the .env files are located, do the following (please ensure that Docker Desktop is running):

 .. include:: docker/docker-compose-run.rst